remap/ndn-pi/README.md

 In order to communicate using NDN, all devices, Raspberry Pi or otherwise, must be connected to the same LAN.
 By default, Raspberry Pis are configured to create or join a WiFi network named 'Raspi\_NDN' if a wireless interface is available.

+The default password for 'Raspi\_NDN' is 'defaultpasswd'.
+It can be changed with the ndn-wifi-passwd tool, or by modifying /etc/hostapd/hostapd.conf and /etc/wpa_supplicant/wpa_supplicant.conf.

 Alternatively, you may connect your Raspberry Pis by Ethernet.

 ### Network Configuration

 If you are using multiple Raspberry Pis, they must all be connected to the same network, whether by WiFi or Ethernet.
 This allows interests and data to be multicast to the other nodes over UDP.
-To set up multicast, you must register your network on an NDN multicast face.
+To set up multicast, you must register your network an NDN multicast face.

 There is an installed script, ndn-iot-start, that will start the NDN forwarder and router if they are not already running, and automatically route traffic from your nodes to the multicast face.
 It assumes that your